Continuing Education Activity

 A skin biopsy usually has no contraindications.
 If there is an allergy to local anesthetics, infection, or tattoo that may lead to challenges, the clinician should take appropriate precautions.

-The pre-biopsy evaluation includes review of bleeding disorders, anticoagulative medication use, and bleeding history.
+The pre-biopsy evaluation includes a review of bleeding disorders, anticoagulative medication use, and bleeding history.
 Such factors do not usually preclude skin biopsy.

 Required equipment includes: